Register Your Interest

 Working for a registered charity is ultimately rewarding, you will be contributing to the student experience at Portsmouth and be part of the student movement in the UK.

-The five full-time Sabbatical Officers represent needs and views of over 24,000 students.
+The five full-time Elected Officers represent needs and views of over 24,000 students.
 It’s a big responsibility, to act on others’ behalf to improve their university experience.
 As a student yourself, you’ll be best placed to make decisions that can affect thousands of people.
 You already know what will work, what’s a good fit for students and when something is not right.

 You will operate at the highest levels of the University, working with the Vice-Chancellor and other university leaders, to influence positive change for students.
 You will have a seat at important university committees, where key decisions are made, and give voice to the students you represent.
 As well as championing students needs and ideas, you’ll also play a part in recognising good work across the University, from students and staff alike.